branbarh/Trello-Colors-Extension/README.md

 # Trello-Colors-Extension

-*Trello changed a few things on their end which broke the old version of the extension; the extension has been updated to reflect these changes.
-Reinstall the extension and it should work again!
-I've also fixed the live preview when editing labels, as Trello also updated this.*
+*Version 3.0 is out!
+Check the changelog at the bottom of the README for more information.
+Reinstall the extension to recieve the new updates!*

 ## To install this extension, follow these steps: